-As supplies of PPE are now sufficient, sessional use of PPE is no longer required other than when wearing a visor/eye protection in a communal area where residents in high risk pathway and when wearing a fluid resistant surgical face mask (FRSM) across all pathways.
+As supplies of PPE are now sufficient, sessional use of PPE is not recommended with the exception of when wearing a visor/eye protection in a communal area where residents in high risk pathway and when wearing a fluid resistant surgical face mask (FRSM) across all pathways.
+Sessional use of all other PPE is associated with transmission of infection amongst residents and is considered poor practice.